technototes/virtual_robot/README.md

+# Location of stuff
+robot library is in RoborLibrary module implementation code is in teamcode/newcode any question? dm me at 1198159#7727 on discord

+# INFO FROM FORKED PROJECT
 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

     New: Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.